Raising Rates Without Riling Your Renters

 Then, offer your current tenants a bit of a discount off that listed rate.
 This way, you’re showing your tenant that you value their loyalty while still showing that it was time to increase their rental rate.

 Regardless of how tactfully you raise someone’s rates, you’re going to upset some tenants.
-Some tenants will get so annoyed that they move facilities - this is baked into the rate increase.
-If you find that demand has dried up, you shouldn’t be raising rates anyways.
+Some will get so annoyed that they move facilities - this is baked into the rate increase.

 Raising rates can be scary - you don’t know how much business you’ll lose!
 But self storage operators have a few big benefits in this scenario.

 Number two, your rate increase shouldn’t put you above the market rate.
-We recommend raising your existing-tenant rates to something lower than your street rate, so they still feel like you’re treating them well.
-If your new rate is higher than what they can get down the street for a comparable unit, you may need to reconsider.
+We recommend raising your existing tenant rates to something lower than your street rate, so they still feel like you’re treating them well.
+If your new rate is higher than what they can get at a competitor, you may need to reconsider.

 Driving Demand Can be Tricky